philipszdavido/tensorflow-basics/README.md

         python <example-file>.py

-1. Using the `Jupyter Notebook`, run the following in your terminal:
+1. Using the `Jupyter Notebook`, run the following command in your terminal:

         jupyter notebook

-1. Navigate to `localhost:8888/tree#`, select the file you want to run.
+1. Navigate to `localhost:8888/tree#`, select the file(`.ipynb`) you want to run.
 1. Click on the `Cell` menu, then on `Run All Below`.

 ## How can I thank You?